willnguyen0903/Project-PantherPath/README.md

 Welcome to **Panther-Path**, the ultimate mobile navigation app built specifically for GSU students!

 ---

+## Purpose
+PantherPath simplifies the process of commuting to GSU’s campus for its users.
+The app significantly reduces the inconvenience of utilizing multiple apps to plan a journey to campus .

 ## Team Members
 - Steven Tran
 - Will Nguygen
 - Sean-Michael Griffiths
 - Naved Noor
 - Jason Kim

+---

 ## Features
 - **Route Planner**: Navigate to campus with detailed routing instructions displayed on an interactive map